Kevin Afghani

 Kevin Zachary Afghani (born November 9, 1996) is an American voice actor.
-He is best known for succeeding Charles Martinet as the voice of Mario and other characters in the Mario franchise in 2023, beginning with the Nintendo Switch games Super Mario Bros.
-Wonder, WarioWare: Move It!, and Super Mario Party Jamboree, and the Nintendo Switch 2 game Mario Kart World.
+He is best known for succeeding Charles Martinet as the voice of Mario, Luigi, and other characters in the Mario franchise since 2023, beginning with the Nintendo Switch game Super Mario Bros.
+Wonder.

 Afghani has also had voice roles in other games such as Genshin Impact (2020), Final Fantasy VII Rebirth (2024), and Rivals of Aether II (2024).

 Career

+Afghani entered the voice acting industry in 2018.
+Before his Mario voice roles, Afghani voiced Raditz in Dragon Ball R&R, provided voice-over work for Nintendo Switch commercials, and voiced Arnold in the English dub of Genshin Impact.

-Afghani succeeded Mario voice actor Charles Martinet in the role beginning with Super Mario Bros.
+Afghani succeeded Charles Martinet as the voice of Mario and Luigi beginning with Super Mario Bros.
 Wonder, while Martinet became Marios brand ambassador.
-Afghani simultaneously became the voice actor for Luigi, starting with Super Mario Bros.
-Wonder, Wario in WarioWare: Move It! and Waluigi in Super Mario Party Jamboree.
+He also began as Wario in WarioWare: Move It!, Waluigi in Super Mario Party Jamboree, Baby Mario and Baby Luigi in Mario Kart World, and Baby Wario and Baby Waluigi in Mario Tennis Fever.

-Prior to his Mario voice roles, Afghani provided voiceover work for Nintendo Switch commercials and Arnold in the English dub of Genshin Impact.

 Personal life

-Kevin Zachary Afghani was born on November 9, 1996.
-Afghani works and resides in Los Angeles, California.
+Afghani was born on November 9, 1996.
+He was inspired to pursue a career in voice acting by his interests in animation and video games.
+He works and resides in Los Angeles, California, where he is professionally represented by the Dean Panaro Talent agency.